xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/Helloworld/JobWithDataMovement/readme.md

 3. The `outputStorageUrl` should be a valid writable SAS key.

 ## Run commands
-Run `azure batch job create --template job.json --parameters job.parameters.json` to create your job with some tasks.
+Run `azure batch job create --template job.json --parameters job.parameters.json` to create your job.
 This job uses an autopool which will be automatically deleted once the job finishes.

 ## Monitor the job